Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Results

-While significantly lower than the fidelity obtained when restricting our attention to a one-qubit subspace, these results have elucidated the existence of error mechanisms coming from the device physics that, while previously known about, have greater than expected impacts on device performance.
-We conjecture, for example, that a significant amount of the observed uptick in dephasing on the control qubit, can be attributed to jumps in the resonance frequency of the target qubit, induced by changes in the orientation of weakly coupled, residual $^{29}$Si nuclei in the vicinity of the donor, as discussed in Sec. \ref{sec:two_electron_processor}.
-The impact of these small jumps in frequency could potentially play a significant role in the dephasing observed on the control qubit, as a result of the geometric phase induced on the control qubit upon performing a rotation of the target qubit.
-The magnitude of the geometric phase imparted on the control qubit is equal to half the solid angle traversed by the target qubit on the Bloch sphere.
-As a consequence of this, the exact phase imparted on the control will depend very sensitively on any frequency detuning between the resonance frequency and the frequency of the microwave driving field.
-Thus, even a small shift in the resonance frequency ($\Delta \nu \ll 2\nu_{\text{Rabi}}$, where $\Delta \nu$ is the shift in the resonance frequency and $\nu_{\text{Rabi}}$ is the Rabi frequency of the target electron) of the target qubit, can alter the path traversed by the target qubit on the Bloch sphere and thus manifest itself as a noticeable stochastic error induced on the phase of the control qubit.
-Although this effect can often be mitigated through careful frequency re-calibration of the microwave driving field, for example using a Ramsey experiment, this strategy becomes increasingly difficult as the coupling strength approaches the intrinsic linewidth of the target qubit, proportional to $\frac{1}{T_{2}^{*}}$.
+The much lower gate fidelities obtained from two-qubit GST compared to one-qubit GST are a remarkable observation, given that all operations in a fixed-$J$ system are natively two-qubit conditional gates.
+This suggests that device-specific error mechanisms may have a more severe effect than previously recognised.
+We conjecture, for example, that much of the observed increase in dephasing on the control qubit can be attributed to jumps in the resonance frequency of the target qubit, induced by changes in the orientation of a few weakly coupled $^{29}$Si nuclei, as discussed in the sections above.
+These frequency jumps are small ($\sim 10$~kHz) in absolute terms, but their impact may be magnified by the geometric phase $\phi_{\rm c}$ induced on the control qubit upon performing a rotation of the target qubit.
+Since $\phi_{\rm c}$ is half the solid angle traversed by the target qubit on the Bloch sphere \cite{mkadzik2022precision}, its value can depend very sensitively on the detuning $\Delta \nu_{\rm t}$ between the instantaneous resonance frequency of the target qubit and the frequency of the microwave driving field.
+Even a small shift $\Delta \nu_{\rm t} \ll 2\nu_{\text{Rabi}}$, where $\nu_{\text{Rabi}}$ is the Rabi frequency of the target electron, can alter the path traversed by the target qubit in the Bloch sphere of its rotating frame, and cause a stochastic error on the phase of the control qubit.
+Frequency jumps caused by more strongly coupled $^{29}$Si nuclei, with $\Delta \nu_{\rm t} > 100$~kHz, can be mitigated by checking (e.g. with a quick Ramsey measurement) and re-calibrating the resonance frequency.
+This strategy becomes increasingly difficult if $\Delta \nu_{\rm t}$ approaches the intrinsic linewidth of the target qubit, proportional to $1/T_{2}^{*}$ ($\approx$ 20 kHz).
 In these cases, pulse engineering could be utilised to design a drive that is more robust against these small shifts in the resonance frequency.
 Additional work is currently underway validating this conjecture and exploring other possible decoherence mechanisms which could be partially responsible for the observed dephasing rates.\\

-\section{Electron spin Bell state tomography}
+\subsection{Electron spin Bell state tomography}